Security & Privacy by Design (S|P) Principles

 Intent: Organizations ensure that security and privacy-related risks are visible to and understood by the business unit(s) that own the assets and / or processes involved.
 The security and privacy teams only advise and educate on risk management matters, while it is the business units and other key stakeholders who ultimately own the risk.

-Principle: Implement secure engineering and architecture processes to ensure industry-recognized secure practices are identified and operationalized throughout the lifecycle of systems, applications and services.
+Principle: Utilize industry-recognized secure engineering and architecture principles to deliver secure and resilient systems, applications and services.

 Intent: Organizations align cybersecurity engineering and architecture decisions with the organization’s overall technology architectural strategy and industry-recognized leading practices to secure networked environments.

-Intent: Organizations ensure appropriate resources and a management structure exists to enable the service delivery of cybersecurity operations.
+Intent: Organizations ensure appropriate resources and a management structure exists to enable the service delivery of cybersecurity, physical security and privacy operations.

-Principle: Develop a security and privacy-minded workforce through ongoing user education about evolving threats, compliance obligations and secure workplace practices.
+Principle: Foster a security and privacy-minded workforce through ongoing user education about evolving threats, compliance obligations and secure workplace practices.

 Intent: Organizations develop a security and privacy-minded workforce through continuous education activities and practical exercises, in order to refine and improve on existing training.